The Promise Tracker

 20,000 Government Jobs / 50,000 New Jobs Target

 CEPEP/URP eliminated (10,400+ workers fired).
 110,000 applied for 20,000 positions.
-Only 1,801 hired as of March 2026 - 9% of target.
+Only 1,801 hired as of March 2026 — 9% of target.
+Government has not publicly released consolidated hiring figures across ministries.
 Workers report late payments and describe new jobs as 'CEPEP work under a different name.'

 “The second phase will target 50,000 new jobs”